patrickdlr/Hangman_Pygame/README.md

 #1.
 Download and install Python (3.8 or newer) from https://www.python.org/downloads/

 #2.
-Install Pygame module via Command Prompt
+Install Pygame module via Command Prompt <br />
-#Example: "py -3.9 -m pip install pygame" if using Python 3.9 and Windows
+#Example: "py -3.9 -m pip install pygame" if using Python 3.9 and Windows <br />
-#Example: "py -3.8 -m pip install pygame" if using Python 3.8 and Windows
+#Example: "py -3.8 -m pip install pygame" if using Python 3.8 and Windows <br />
-#Example: "python3.9 -m pip install pygame" if using Python 3.9 and Linux/Mac OS X/other POSIX systems
+#Example: "python3.9 -m pip install pygame" if using Python 3.9 and Linux/Mac OS X/other POSIX systems <br />
-#Example: "python3.8 -m pip install pygame" if using Python 3.8 and Linux/Mac OS X/other POSIX systems
+#Example: "python3.8 -m pip install pygame" if using Python 3.8 and Linux/Mac OS X/other POSIX systems <br />

 #3.
 Download files from this repository (patrickdlr/Hangman_Pygame)